Why Couples Therapy?

 If empathy is important, I know what it is like to feel broken and overwhelmed, and I know what it is like to be a client; a reluctant (at first) one at that!

 As a woman of African descent, I experience life in an intersectional way; there are areas of my identity which afford me some 'privilege' and others which expose me to 'oppression'.
-I bring this thinking into my work, understanding that the world is a complex place and it can be difficult to develop a healthy sense of self, let alone belonging.
+I bring this thinking into my work, understanding that the world is a complex place in which it can be difficult to develop a healthy sense of self, let alone belonging.

 We can't undo what has been done.